Nilay27/BioWallet/README.md

   - **MPC Based Recovery**: In case the device does not support passkeys/ the passkeys were deleted.
     - Multi-Party Computation (MPC) based recovery ensures you can regain access to your wallet even if you lose your device (upcoming feature).

-Feel free to copy this markdown into your README file.

 ## Integrations for SUI-OverFlow
 1. [Wormhole (Multichain-Track)](#wormhole-multichain-track)